jim-steerforth/cli-linux/pages/08.install-moodle/not-so-fast/docs.md

 visible: true
 ---

-Before you should install Moodle as student ready you must
+Before you should install a "student ready" Moodle  you must
 * Have a domain with HTTPS
 * Set up a firewall
 * Add SSH keys